-- 1. FAA Part 141 Private Pilot, Instrument, and Commercial courses - MAT1001 and PHY 1001 for ground courses require a minimum score of 70%.
+1. FAA Part 141 Private Pilot, Instrument, and Commercial courses

+MAT1001 and PHY 1001, for all FAA technical courses, require a minimum score of 70%.
 Many courses at Spartan College are part of FAA approved curriculum and require a minimum passing score of 70%.
 Refer to the course syllabus to determine the grading scale used.